nikitavoloboev/data/looking-back/2019/2019-august.md

 Finally getting how awesome code is and how powerful being able to write and reason about things is.
 Learning, building & learning.

 I stopped optimizing for every little second of my life in terms of content I get.
-I follow > 3000 people on Twitter via my [Top list](https://twitter.com/nikitavoloboev/lists/top).
+I follow > 3000 people on Twitter.
 And often I get to the limit of 1600 tweets where any tweet beyond that will be lost and I will never get to see it again probably.
 And that's fine.
 It's liberating how powerful this feeling of focusing in on a thing is and having everything else fade into background.
 Just need time and focus.

 Every morning of weekday I start with latte with oat milk from my [favorite coffee place](https://www.nudeespresso.com) on the way to office.
 I get some blueberries and fill my water and start my day.
 I also listen to my podcast or book on the way there.
 It's so hard to focus on things that truly matter in the world of distractions.
 I am fortunate to have a partner in life I love and who I get to travel with and share experiences together.
 Fortunate to be given a chance to build [something that I genuinely am excited about](https://www.gyana.co.uk) with a great team.
 It all just takes time and patience.